 dr2chase also has made the point that snow clearance is much more practical on the eastbound bikeway, which has only one driveway entrance in its entire length.
 Here is his photo illustrating that:

 The bikeway on each side is designated as one-way.
-People are likely to use them for two-way travel, and not only in snow season.
-A cyclist must stand in the street to lift the bicycle over the curb of the eastbound bikeway at most locations.
-Also note the seam between asphalt and concrete running down the middle of the photo.
-It is intended to separate bicyclists and pedestrians.
+People are likely to use both of them for two-way travel, and not only in snow season, because a cyclist must stand in the street to lift the bicycle over the curb of the eastbound bikeway at most locations.
+Also note the seam between asphalt and concrete running down the middle of the photo above.
+It is intended to separate bicyclists from pedestrians.
 It won’t, especially with two-way bicycling, and over the years, it will deteriorate so it traps bicycle wheels. dr2chase and I have both made the point that a properly-designed, designated two-way bikeway on the south side of Concord Avenue, adjacent to Fresh Pond Park, would have made good sense, connecting with the existing bikeways in the park and crossing only one driveway in its entire length — at a signalized intersection.
 I also would have liked to keep the street at its previous width, with street-level bike lanes, to allow efficient through travel and make it possible to reach the eastbound bikeway without lifting a bicycle over a curb.

 The next photo illustrates the crossing-the street issue.
 Note the driveway at the right rear, and that there is no break in the curb on the far side of Concord Avenue.
-To cross without stopping in the street, cyclists must ride in the westbound bikeway — and to avoid having to double back, will most likely ride eastbound in the westbound bikeway.
+To cross without stopping in the street, and to avoid having to double back, cyclists will most likely ride eastbound in the westbound bikeway.
 That is illegal and hazardous: motorists pulling out of side streets and driveways look in the opposite direction for traffic.

 The mailbox adjacent to the 5-foot-wide bikeway adds a nice touch as well.
 Nick it with your handlebar, and you go down hard.
 Even without such obstructions, 5 feet is minimal for one-way travel.
 This mailbox is one of a large number of fixed-object hazard adjacent to the bikeway.